MarcusDunn/yolo_mark_rs/README.md

 # Known Issues

-- despite the image being loaded, it does not display until an event occurs forcing an update.
+- Despite an image being loaded, it will not display until an event occurs forcing an update.
-- currently, does not respect exif data (such as rotation)
+- Does not respect exif data (such as rotation)